obophenotype/cell-ontology/docs/odk-workflows/UpdateImports.md

 #### Protege-based declaration

 This workflow is to be avoided, but may be appropriate if the editor _does not have access to the ODK docker container_.
+This approach also applies to ontologies that use base module import approach.

 1. Open your ontology (edit file) in Protege (5.5+).
 1. Select 'owl:Thing'